plone/guillotina/docs/source/developer/render.md

 These response objects should have simple dict values for their content if provided.

-### Bypassing reponses rendering
+### Bypassing responses rendering

-If you return any aiohttp based response objects, they will be ignored by the rendering framework.
+If you return a `guillotina.response.ASGISimpleResponse` response object, they will be ignored by the rendering framework.

 This is useful when streaming data for example and it should not be transformed.